zwang695/alexa-skills-list/skills/B01GQGW6P8/README.md

 * *Alexa, ask Bird Song for a game*

-Bird Song is a serene and entertaining skill that plays over 150 different bird songs and calls.
+Bird Song is a serene and entertaining skill that plays over 160 different bird songs and calls.
 You can ask for a specific bird ("Alexa, ask Bird Song for a grasshopper sparrow"), a general bird ("Alexa, ask Bird Song for a sparrow"), or have Alexa select a random bird for you ("Alexa, ask Bird Song for a random bird").

 For even more fun, ask Bird Song for a game to see how good you are at identifying birds by their voice alone.

-Bird Song is frequently updated with new songs and features, including plans to allow you to upload your own recorded bird songs via our website.
-For the latest news and updates, please visit...
+Bird Song is frequently updated with new songs and features.
+To provide feedback or get the latest news and updates, please visit...

 www.birdsongskill.com